zaavaleta33/project-lawnmover-main/README.md

 # project-lawnmover-main
 This is a projet for my algorithms class.
-We have finsihed half of it but we still need soem things to go.
+We have finsihed half of it but we still need soem things to do.
+:)